 1/5/2020 - WestJet has reached an agreement with ALPA (Airline Pilot Association) which will save more than 1000 pilot positions at the airline, as well as at subsidiaries WestJet Encore and Swoop.

 15/4/2020 - WestJet lays off 1,700 pilots and almost three quarters of the airline’s fleet has been reduced.

 24/3/2020 - 6,900 Westjet employees are receiving notices confirming early retirements, early outs and both voluntary and involuntary leaves.

-16/3/2020 - Westjet will suspend scheduled commercial operations for all international and transborder flights for 1 month from 22nd March 2020.
+16/3/2020 - Westjet will suspend all scheduled commercial international and transborder operations from 22nd March 2020.

 31/3/2020 - Virgin Australia has asked the Federal Government for a $1.4 billion loan to help the airline through the coronavirus crisis.